TheSethRose/Omi-Webhook-Server/readme.md

 # Omi Webhook Server

-A Python server that receives and processes webhook notifications from the Omi app.
-This server handles real-time memory creation, audio streaming, and transcription events.
+A Python server that receives and processes webhook notifications from the [Omi](https://github.com/BasedHardware/omi) app.
+This server handles real-time memory creation, audio streaming, and transcription events for Omi wearable devices.

 ## Overview

-This server implements webhook endpoints that align with Omi's webhook system (`/app/lib/backend/http/webhooks.dart`) to handle:
+This webhook server is designed to work with all Omi wearable devices and has been confirmed working with the Dev Kit 1.
+Omi devices are open-source AI wearables that enable automatic, high-quality transcriptions of meetings, chats, and voice memos.
+The server implements webhook endpoints that align with Omi's webhook system (`/app/lib/backend/http/webhooks.dart`) to handle:

 1. Memory Events (from `message_event.dart`)
    - `memory_created` - New memory creation